 I will just describe my own experience.
 I'm a developer and I have gone through such thoughts many times already.

-I have been focusing on .NET technology stack for 16 years (my whole career).
+I have been focusing on .NET technology stack since 2003 (my whole career).
 And this is not just using it, this is learning it, many times, from many different angles.
 After I have mastered it, I can simply say that I could do anything using this technology stack.
 That includes skills that I need to do the job, or to follow my hobbies, such as contributing to open source communities.

-It took me 16 years to get where I am now.
+It took my entire career to get where I am now.
 Obviously, part of that time went in other skills as well, which are not called .NET stack specifically, such as design patterns, architecture, OOP/OOD fundamentals, and so on.
 But I've been reconciling all other skills with .NET knowledge, because I use .NET (and C# as a language) to implement all these concepts I have grasped even in other areas of study (e.g. implementing design patterns with C# language constructs).
 This contributes to growing in .NET in some new ways, too.